Why Indiana. Why Indianapolis. Why Now.

 10:10-10:25 a.m.

-The State of AI in Indiana
+The Future of Innovation and Talent in Indiana

 Focus: Indianaโ€™s opportunity to lead through workforce development and applied AI.